 This is the last post in a three-part blog series about building a mobile app security program.
 Part one defines a mobile app security program and summarizes how to create a high-efficiency team.
 Part two explains how to choose the right mobile app security testing tools to drive consistency in your processes and reporting.
 Part three gives pointers for working with your development and DevOps teams to establish mobile app security program buy in and achieve your objectives.

-When you launch your mobile app security testing program, begin by reminding your developers, your DevOps team, and yourself that you’re all on the same team in pursuit of the same business goals.
-The apps the team develops generate revenue, increase the organization’s productivity, and contribute to business objectives in any number of ways.
-You want to protect these valuable assets and eliminate mobile app security risks that can cost the business millions.
+When you launch your mobile app security testing program, begin by reminding your developers, your DevOps team, and yourself that you’re all on the same team in pursuit of the same organization goals.
+The apps the team develops generate revenue, increase the organization’s productivity, and contribute to organization objectives in any number of ways.
+You want to protect these valuable assets and eliminate mobile app security risks that can cost the organization millions.

 Developer and DevOps buy-in and engagement

 Ideally, you’ll establish buy-in with your development and DevOps team through the following:

 - Educating them on how mobile app security flaws put the organization at risk

 - Explaining how identifying and eliminating security flaws earlier in the software development lifecycle (SDLC) saves them time and reduces stress

 - Documenting the security issues against which you’ll assess mobile apps